 Many attractions only take a few hours each, so we have put together some fun itineraries about how to enjoy a number of shorter attractions in just a day or two throughout different areas of Florida.

 Icon Park is Orlando’s newest entertainment destination on International Drive.
 With over forty restaurants, attractions, shops, and bars – there is certainly something for everyone to enjoy.

 Getting there is hassle-free and simple.
 There is plenty of FREE parking in the garage onsite and it’s easily accessible from the I-Ride Trolley.
 Icon Park is located at trolley stop 14 on the red line or G9 on the green line.

 You won’t be able to miss finding Icon Park – the destination’s iconic centerpiece is the giant observation Wheel and nearby is the tallest swing ride in the world, the Orlando Star Flyer.

 Most attractions open at 10:00 am so you can enjoy a leisurely morning having a specialty coffee, smoothie, or freshly squeezed juice and breakfast at iCafe de Paris at the base of the Wheel.

-From there, you have your choice of Madame Tussauds Orlando or SEA LIFE Orlando Aquarium.
+From there, you have your choice of Madame Tussauds Orlando, SEA LIFE Orlando Aquarium, or the Museum of Illusions.
 Each of these wonderful attractions takes an average of one to three hours to enjoy depending on your interest in the material presented.